akhils7404/8-Week-SQL-Challenges/Pizza Runner/README.md

   ELSE cancellation END AS cancellation FROM runner_orders;
 ````

 The datatype of columns: pickup_time, distance and duration are varchar, which don't match with the data they contain.
-SO, we need to update the datatypes
+So, we need to update the datatypes
 for each column as well.
 The query to do it is:

 ````sql